Héctor Vasconcelos

 Héctor Enrique Vasconcelos y Cruz is a Mexican diplomat.
-He is the former Mexican Ambassador to Denmark, Norway and Iceland.
-He was expected to be appointed the Mexican Secretary of Foreign Affairs (Mexico) by President Andrés Manuel López Obrador, but was subsequently replaced by Marcelo Ebrard on 5 July 2018 as he was elected to be senator instead.
+He has served as the permanent representative of Mexico to the United Nations since 2024.
+He is the former Mexican ambassador to Denmark, Norway and Iceland.
+He was expected to be appointed the Mexican secretary of foreign affairs by President Andrés Manuel López Obrador, but was subsequently replaced by Marcelo Ebrard on 5 July 2018 as he was elected to be senator instead.
 One of his main goals is to improve NAFTA.

 Early years

 He is the only child of politician and writer José Vasconcelos and pianist Esperanza Cruz.

 He would study music in school.